-Seahawk Michael Bennett says he was victim of excessive force by Las Vegas police, considering lawsuit
+Seahawks’ Michael Bennett says he was victim of excessive force by Las Vegas police, considering lawsuit

-Seahawks defensive lineman Michael Bennett said he was assaulted by Las Vegas police on Aug.
-26 and is considering filing a federal civil rights lawsuit.
+Seahawks defensive lineman Michael Bennett said he was assaulted by Las Vegas police and is considering filing a federal civil-rights lawsuit.

-Seahawks defensive lineman Michael Bennett wrote via Twitter Wednesday morning that he was the victim of excessive force from police in Las Vegas while attending the Floyd Mayweather-Conor McGregor fight on Aug.
+Seahawks defensive lineman Michael Bennett wrote via Twitter on Wednesday morning that he was the victim of excessive force from Las Vegas police while attending the Floyd Mayweather-Conor McGregor fight Aug.
 26, saying he was held at gunpoint and assaulted while on the ground.

-In a separate press release it was announced that Bennett has retained Oakland civil rights attorney John Burris and is considering all legal options including filing a federal civil rights lawsuit.
+In a separate press release, it was announced that Bennett has retained Oakland civil-rights attorney John Burris and is considering legal options, including filing a federal civil-rights lawsuit.

 Burris wrote that he is calling on the Las Vegas Metropolitan Police Department to release the names of the officers involved as well as “body camera videos of the incident.”